Treaty of Schönbrunn (1805)

 The Treaty of Schönbrunn (or Convention of Schönbrunn) was a treaty of friendship signed between France and Prussia at Schönbrunn Palace in Vienna on 15 December 1805, during the Napoleonic Wars.
 The terms were negotiated by Géraud Duroc, who signed for France, and Christian Graf von Haugwitz, who signed for Prussia.
-The convention was superseded by the Treaty of Paris of 15 February 1806, which incorporated its main terms.
+The treaty was superseded by the Treaty of Paris of 15 February 1806, which incorporated its main terms.

 Background

 On 3 November, Prussia had signed the Treaty of Potsdam with Russia, thereby committing to join the Third Coalition against France if Napoleon Bonaparte rejected peace terms.
 French forces had already violated Prussian territory by marching across the Margraviate of Ansbach in September.
 In response, Prussia had occupied the Electorate of Hanover, which, although it belonged King George III of Great Britain, had been occupied by the French and only vacated by them during the course of the war.
 Napoleon's victory at the battle of Austerlitz on 2 December destroyed the Third Coalition, rendering the Treaty of Potsdam moot.
 Haugwitz went to Vienna, where Napoleon was staying, to negotiate a treaty of friendship with France.